You would like to enhance your dog’s food with diversity and nutrients.

 You may take 1 pound.
 Ground turkey, 1 tablespoon oil, 1 cup beans, 6 cups water, 1 cup rice, 1 cup frozen carrots, and 2 cups chickpeas.

-The instructions are straightforward and simple.
+The instructions are straightforward.
 Brown the turkey in a frying pan coated with oil.
 Sauté the turkey when it is no longer pink.

 In a medium-sized saucepan, bring the water and turkey to a boil.
 After that, reduce the heat to low and cook for 30 minutes with the beans, chickpeas, and rice.
 Also, wait for the turkey to soften.
 Finally, add cabbage for a delicious and nutritious flavor.

-Answer: Chickpeas have been one of the legumes designated by the Food and Drug Administration (FDA) as a component in dog food that might be associated with recorded incidents of dog dilated cardiomyopathy.
+Chickpeas have been one of the legumes designated by the Food and Drug Administration (FDA) as a component in dog food that might be associated with recorded incidents of dog-dilated cardiomyopathy.